 The PhosContext2vec web server is currently configured and hosted on a virtual server machine deployed in the Monash e-Research Centre at Monash University, equipped with four cores, 12 GB memory and a 110 GB hard disk.
 It was implemented using the Python-Django framework [353] and consists of three major components, i.e. the client interface, the backend server and the asynchronous task scheduler.
 The user interface interacts with the clients, collects protein sequence inputs, parameter settings, and email addresses and forwards the submitted requests to the backend server.
-The backend server interface and determines the logic of each request.
+The backend server interacts with the client interface and determines the logic of each request.
 Following the submission of each request, the backend server starts a running job and forwards the generated results to the client interface once the job is completed.
-For long-running jobs, we employed a third component, which is an asynchronous task scheduler, the backend server can return a real-time task status before the task is completed, which sets the server threads free to deal with more requests.
+For long-running jobs, we employed a third component, which is an asynchronous task scheduler, for optimising the allocation of computational resources.
+With this architecture, the backend server can return a real-time task status before the task is completed, which sets the server threads free to deal with more requests.
 Figure 7.7 shows the architecture of the PhosContext2vec web server.